Management API Reference

 You might have contracts deployed that need to be minted on-demand, (we recommend having a pre-defined allowlist of addresses that are able to mint assets for the contract).

 These accounts are included in a contract's allowlist, which specifies who can mint assets.
 To set up a minting account, a dev account is created, and its address is added to this allowlist.
-This process ensures that only authorized dev accounts can initiate the minting process.
+This process ensures that only authorized backend wallets can initiate the minting process.

 Minting an asset#